DaveL17/Indigo-Reflector-Bug/README.md

 Down:
 ![alt text](reflector_down.png)

-Save this script to the Indigo Scripts folder at:
+Download the file `reflector.py` above and save it to the Indigo Scripts folder at:
 ```text
 /Library/Application Support/Perceptive Automation/Scripts/reflector.py
 ```